Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 Top of Page1.
 Purpose of this Guide

-This guide is designed to help you prepare an application for funding under the Contributions Program of the Office of the Privacy Commissioner of Canada (OPC).
+This guide is designed to help applicants prepare a project proposal for funding under the Contributions Program of the Office of the Privacy Commissioner of Canada (OPC).
 Specific instructions for completing the application form as well as information about the assessment process are provided.

 Top of PageTable of Contents1.1 Eligible Applicants

-Not-for-profit organizations, including education institutions and industry and trade associations, are eligible under the Program for funding in support of research into, as well as the promotion of, the protection of personal information.
+Academic institutions and not-for-profit organizations, including industry associations and trade associations, are eligible under the Program for funding of research and related knowledge translation initiatives related to the promotion of privacy and the protection of personal information.
 Eligible applicants include consumer, voluntary and advocacy organizations.